Liveaboard vessel in the Red Sea with Diver on Tour

 • SMB / buoy and signalling whistle are recommended

-• Nitrox is very useful for many divers on liveaboards
+• Nitrox is very useful for many guests on liveaboards

 • A torch is helpful for wrecks, twilight and shaded areas